 At McPhie law, our legal team includes a former deputy county attorney who has extensive experience prosecuting felony criminal cases and now uses that experience to help criminal defendants.
 Criminal charges are serious matters, and regardless of whether you are innocent or guilty, you want to know that you have a strong criminal defense team on your side.
 McPhie Law has represented people accused of crimes in a wide range of matters, and we work to ease the burden of criminal charges for our clients.
 In many cases, we’ve secured not guilty verdicts for our clients at trial, and in others we have been able to reduce the criminal penalties or have them dismissed entirely.

-The Most Common Criminal Cases That McPhie Law Handles?
+The Most Common Criminal Law Cases McPhie Law Handles

 At McPhie Law, we’re prepared to handle a wide range of criminal law cases.
 Below we discuss some of the most common criminal charges that we see.

 - Assault, which involves attacking another individual with intent to cause harm.
 Assault charges may also include assault with a deadly weapon or aggravated assault—193 of which took place in Scottsdale in 2014.

 - Criminal traffic violations, from extreme reckless driving to endangerment to leaving the scene of an accident to driving without a license.